KyleSorrell/LeetCode/Algorithms/Two_Pointer_Technique.md

 Two Pointer Technique

+Definition:
-The two pointer technique is a common approach where you use two variables (pointers or indices) to traverse a data structure, usually an array or string, from different positions.
+A method that uses two pointers (indices) to traverse a data structure like an array or string from different positions, often to reduce nested loops into a single pass.

-Instead of looping through everything with nested loops, two pointers can often reduce time complexity from O(n²) to O(n).
+Key Idea:
+Use two pointers moving toward each other or at different speeds to efficiently find pairs, groups, or windows that satisfy conditions without checking all combinations.

-When to Use Two Pointers:
+When to Use:

-1. The data is sorted or can be treated in a sorted way Sorting allows you to move the pointers intelligently (e.g., left increases, right decreases) instead of checking all pairs.
+- When the data is sorted or can be treated as sorted.
-2. You need to find a pair or group of elements that meet a condition
-   Examples:
+- Finding pairs or groups meeting a condition (e.g., sum equals target).
+- Scanning from both ends or maintaining a sliding window.
+- Avoiding extra memory by working in-place.

+Steps / Approach:

+1. Initialize two pointers at relevant positions (start/end or both start
+2. Move pointers based on problem logic:
+   - Converging pointers move inward depending on conditions.
+   - Same-direction pointers move forward at different speeds or adjust to maintain a window.
+3. Check conditions at each step and update pointers accordingly.
+4. Continue until pointers meet or the problem’s stopping condition is met.

+Example Problems:

-   - Find two numbers that add up to a target sum.
+- Find two numbers in a sorted array whose sum equals a target.
-   - Find the closest pair to a target.
+- Detect cycle in a linked list (fast and slow pointers).
 - Remove duplicates from a sorted array.
-3. You need to scan from both ends or move through a range Pointers can start:
-   - Both at the beginning (fast/slow pointers)
-   - One at the start and one at the end (shrinking window)
-   - One leading and one trailing (sliding window)
-4. You want to avoid extra memory
-   This method usually works in-place, no need for additional data structures.

-Types of Two-Pointer Patterns:
-1. Opposite Ends (Converging)
-   Start with one pointer at the beginning and one at the end.
-   Move them towards each other depending on conditions.
-   Example:
-   - Given a sorted array, find two numbers whose sum equals a target.

-2. Same Direction (Fast/Slow or Sliding Window)
-   Both pointers move forward, but at different speeds or one adjusts to maintain a window.
-   Example:
-   - Detect a cycle in a linked list (Floyd’s algorithm) or find the longest substring without repeating characters.
+- Find the longest substring without repeating characters.

-Why It Works:
-Instead of brute forcing every combination, two pointers exploit structure (like sorting or the contiguous nature of a string) to skip unnecessary work.

-When Not to Use It:
-If the data isn’t sorted and can’t be made sorted without breaking the problem.
-If the relationship between elements isn’t order-based (e.g., arbitrary graphs).

-Example: Pair sum in a sorted array
-Problem: Given a sorted array, find if there are two numbers that add up to a target.

-def has_pair_with_sum(arr, target):
-    left = 0
-    right = len(arr) - 1

-    while left < right:
-        s = arr[left] + arr[right]
-        if s == target:
-            return True
-        elif s < target:
-            left += 1  # need a bigger sum
-        else:
-            right -= 1  # need a smaller sum
-    return False
-This runs in O(n) instead of O(n²).

-Key advantages:
+Key Advantages:

-- Efficiency: Often reduces time complexity from quadratic to linear.
+- Improves efficiency by reducing time complexity from O(n²) to O(n).
-- Simplicity: Straightforward to implement once you see the pattern.
+- Simple to implement once pattern is recognized.
+- Works in-place without extra memory overhead.

+Time Complexity:
+Typically O(n), where n is the length of the input.
+This depends on a single pass or linear traversal using the two pointers.

+Space Complexity:
+O(1) extra space, since it uses pointers and usually modifies or reads the input in-place.